John Buchan, 2nd Baron Tweedsmuir: Military career

 Going forward on his own reconnaissance that afternoon in company with the new second-in-command, Major 'Ack Ack' Kennedy, Tweedsmuir looked up at the towering colossus of Assoro with the visionary eye of a Lawrence of Arabia, and saw that the only way to accomplish the impossible was to attempt the impossible.
 He thereupon decided that the battalion would make a right flank march by night across the intervening trackless gullies to the foot of the great cliff, scale that precipitous wall and, just at dawn, take the summit by surprise."

 The operation succeeded.
 Tweedsmuir was later wounded in Sicily.
 He was twice Mentioned in Dispatches.

 Scientific career

 He led scientific expeditions to Libya and St Ninians Island and was 21 years President of the British Schools Exploring Society.
 He was promoted to be a Commander of the Order of the British Empire (CBE) in 1964.

 Later life

 In later life he lived in Kingston House at Kingston Bagpuize in rural Oxfordshire.

 He returned to Scotland for the final two months of his life and died in a small cottage in North Berwick.

 He had no male heir, so upon his death the barony passed to his younger brother.

 Family

-He married Priscilla Grant, widow of Sir Arthur Grant of Monymusk.
+He married Priscilla Grant, widow of Sir Arthur Grant, 11th baronet (of Monymusk).
 She died of cancer in 1978.
 He remarried in 1980 to Lady Jean Grant.

+Lord Tweedsmuir had one daughter by his first wife, also named Priscilla, who married the Baron Selkirk of Douglas in 1974.

-With Priscilla, who sat in the House of Lords suo jure as The Baroness Tweedsmuir of Belhelvie, they jointly created the Protection of Birds Act 1954.
+With his first wife Priscilla, who sat in the House of Lords suo jure (in her own right) as The Baroness Tweedsmuir of Belhelvie, they jointly created the Protection of Birds Act 1954.